carolinabaptist/AI-Learning-Lab/README.md

 It can be accessed online here: [Laboratório de IA](https://carolinabaptist.github.io/AI-Learning-Lab)

+# Activity 1 Talking to Machines

+The goal of this session is to introduce children to generative AI through virtual assistants and chatbots.
+In this activity, children interact with tools like Siri and ChatGPT by asking questions and creating stories, discovering that AI can generate meaningful and sometimes surprising responses.
+At the same time, they observe that AI is not perfect — it can misunderstand input or produce inaccurate information.
+This experience helps them reflect on both the capabilities and the limitations of generative AI.

+Key concepts: Generative AI, AI limitations
+Material: Computer with Internet

-# Mini Game 1 Privacy and AI
+# Activity 2 Privacy and AI

-This activity is designed so that children identify spheres of privacy and reflect on the information they share with AI tools and the world.
+This activity is designed to help children identify different spheres of privacy and reflect on the type of information they share with AI tools and the world.
+At the beginning of the session, we revisit the concept of AI and give examples of how it appears in everyday life.
+We also briefly introduce the idea of supervised learning.
+The main focus of this session is privacy — encouraging children to think critically about personal data, consent, and the implications of sharing information with intelligent systems.

+Key concepts: Privacy, AI in daily life, Supervised learning
+Material: Paper, Coloured pencils, Glue, Scissors, Computer with Internet, AI Learning Lab platform

-# Mini Game 2 Programming with Robots
+# Activity 2 Robot Race

-Introduce the concepts of algorithm, agent and reeinforcement learning.

-# Mini Game 3 Teaching AI to Recognize and Classify Professions
+In this activity, children are given a race track and small robots.
+Their challenge is to build the fastest path to win the race using puzzle pieces.
+The robot acts as an agent that makes decisions and interacts with its environment — the race track.
+The puzzle pieces form a set of predefined instructions that guide the robot's behavior.

+As children place different puzzle pieces on the track, the robot responds with immediate feedback.
+For example, blue pieces make the robot move faster, while red pieces slow it down.
+Through trial and error, children learn how to improve their strategy by observing outcomes and adjusting their choices.
+They discover that to create the fastest path, they must maximize rewards, introducing them to the basic logic behind reinforcement learning.

+Key concepts: Reinforcement Learning, Feedback, Reward, Penalty, Agent, Ambient, Algorithm
+Material: Race Track, Puzzles, Ozobots, Computer with internet, AI learning Lab, paper question marks

+# Activity 3 Teach, Mário!

 Teach classification, bias, and supervised learning through the training of a simple model and observation of its results.

-# Mini Game 4 Creating Stories with Cards
+# Activity 4 Creating Stories with Cards

 Introduce generative AI through stories and images, explaining how AI generates these elements and how it recognizes and interprets images